-It’s the third week of January . . . are you still going to the gym?
+The third week of January arrives . . . are you still going to the gym?
 Cutting out sugar?
-And how about that career change you said you’d make in 2020?
+And how about that career change you said you’d make?

 It’s New Year’s resolution season, and that means more than just crowded gyms and surging membership numbers at your local fitness center.
 This time of year is also busy for career coaches like Adrian Klaphaak, founder of a San Francisco-based company A Path That Fits, which helps established professionals find new career paths and navigate through career and life changes.